parphyonov/Responsive-Layout/README.md

 ## Step 5 Linked the navigation menu to the correct sections of the page using IDs to link to anchor tags

 ## Step 6 Checked the code for validity by running it through an HTML and CSS validators

+## Step 7 Before project submission, checked off all of the items on the Student Project Submission Checklist

+## Step 8 Took a look at "Project 2 Study Guide"